plgd-dev/doc/content/en/tutorials/shared-ownership.md

 ### Include custom claim to access token

 1. Go to **Rules** and create new one
-1. Copy paste the function below which uses custom claim `https://plgd.dev/tenant`
+1. Copy and paste the function below, which uses custom claim `https://plgd.dev/tenant`

     ```js
     function addTenantToAccessToken(user, context, callback) {